 Explore the dramatic rock formations, cliffs and trails of the most visited site in the Shawnee National Forest.
 Millions of years in the making, the Garden of the Gods provides spectacular views unlike anywhere in the Midwest.
 See Camel Rock, Anvil Rock, Devil's Smoke Stack and other magnificent rock formations in this hiker’s and photographer’s wonderland.

 Full-service Conference Center in Starved Rock State Park.
 Dining room, bar, veranda, outdoor dining, indoor pool (for Lodge guests).
-Retreats, meetings, banquets and dream weddings.
-Lodge has 69 rooms and 21 cabin rooms in a rustic, wooded setting.
+Retreats, meetings, banquets, reunions and all-inclusive dream weddings.
+The Lodge has 69 rooms and 21 cabin rooms in a rustic, wooded setting.

 Spectacular woodlands and sheer sandstone walls create a challenge for rock climbing and rappelling, as well as hiking.
 Outdoor lovers will also find horseback riding, a lookout tower, cabins and a swimming pool.
 Dine at historic Giant City Lodge, known for its homemade fried chicken dinner.
 Two different locations in Giant City State Park near Carbondale give you climbing options.
 A trail behind the picnic shelter takes you to a set of steep bluffs known as Shelter #1 near the Makanda entrance; another climbing area of the park includes the steep sandstone cliffs in Devil's Standtable.
 Plan to bring all of your own equipment since no permanent anchors are allowed.
 Ropes are permitted in both areas.
 After rainstorms, the wet sandstone gets really slippery.
 Use caution when grabbing for ledges as copperhead snakes warm themselves on the rocks during sunny days.